KakakSeram/Writeups-THM/CTF/Brainstorm/README.md

 		![task3-ESP](./images/task3-ESP.png)

-		We got ESP value = 00A7EEA8
+		We overwrite EIP from 41414141 (string "AAAA") to 42424242 (String "BBBB" on retn variable) and also we got ESP value = 00A7EEA8

 	* Use mona to compare bytearray with ESP value